Localization of bulk matter fields, the hierarchy problem and corrections to Coulomb's law on a pure de Sitter thick braneworld: Localization of various matter fields on a pure de Sitter thick brane

 the following orthonormalization conditions for $L_{n}$ and $R_{n}$ are needed:

 If in the formulae (\ref{CoupleEq1a}) and (\ref{CoupleEq1b}) one sets $m_n=0,$ then one gets

-The above relations tell us that it is not possible to have both massless left- and right-chiral KK fermion modes localized on the brane at the same time, since when one is normalizable, the other one does not exist.
+The above relations tell us that it is not possible to have both massless left- and right-chiral KK fermion modes localized on the brane at the same time, since when one is normalizable, the other one is not.

 From Eqs. (\ref{SchEqLeftFermion}), (\ref{SchEqRightFermion}) and (\ref{Vfermion}), we can see that, if we do not introduce the mass term in the action (\ref{DiracAction}), i.e., when $M=0$, the potentials for left-- and right--chiral KK modes $V_{L,R}(z)$ will vanish and both left-- and right--chiral fermions cannot be localized on the thick brane.
 Moreover, if we demand $V_{L}(z)$ and $V_{R}(z)$ to be $Z_{2}$-even with respect to the extra dimension $z$, then the mass term $MF(z)$ must be an odd function of $z$.
 In this paper, we will consider four cases: $F(z)=\varepsilon(z)$, $F(z)=\tanh(Hz)$, $F(z)=\sinh(Hz)$ and $F(z)=(Hz)^{2k+1}\text{e}^{-A}.$